geoffreyweal/ORCA_Mechanism_Procedure/README.md

 ```

-**NOTE**: While ORCA has been told to use 2000 (MB) * 32 = 64 GB in the ``.inp`` file, we have told slurm to reserve ``72GB`` of memory.
+**NOTE 4**: While ORCA has been told to use 2000 (MB) * 32 = 64 GB in the ``.inp`` file, we have told slurm to reserve ``72GB`` of memory.
 It is a good idea to give your ORCA job a few GBs of RAM extra in slurm just in case ORCA accidentally goes over it's allocated RAM.
 Here, I have abitrarily given this job 12GB more RAM just in case.

 ### Outputs from ORCA